equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 ## Takeaways

-- Secrets are "everywhere" in our development environment—it's *easy* for them to slip and be exposed.
+- Secrets are "everywhere" in our development environment — it's *easy* for them to slip and be exposed.
 - Not all tools are equal; they serve different purposes and offer various opportunities.
 These tools are under constant development and improvement.
 - Use more than one tool in your SDLC.
 - Fine-tune scanners to reduce number of false positives